goongoguma/Udemy/Modern-React-with-Redux/Memo.md

   - User authenticates with outside service provider (Google, Linkedin, Facebook).
   - User authorizes our app to access their information.
   - Outside provider tells us about the user.
-  - We are trusting the outside prov ider to correctly handle identification of a user.
+  - We are trusting the outside provider to correctly handle identification of a user.
   - OAuth can be used for user identification in our app and our app making actions on behalf of user.
   - So OAuth is not only about authentication but also about letting our application get access to all that user's data on some outside service provider.